Frequently asked questions about going solar in California:

 Where is Sunrun available in California?

-Sunrun is available to about 90% of California homeowners including the utilities of PG&E, SCE SDG&E, and LADWP.
+Sunrun is available to vast majority of California homeowners including the major utilities of PG&E, SCE SDG&E, and LADWP.
+Sunrun solar is also available in many municipal utilities such as SMUD, Anaheim Public Utilities, City of Palo Alto Utilities and many more.
 Learn more about the California utilities where we operate.

 If I go solar with Sunrun, who will do my installation?